Israeli gunfire kills at least 25 in Gaza as Netanyahu says he will allow Palestinians to leave

 Israel has no plans to send its negotiating team to talks in Cairo, the prime minister’s office said.

-Israel's plans to widen its military offensive against Hamas to the areas of Gaza that it does not yet control have sparked condemnation and criticism at home and abroad, and could be intended to raise pressure on Hamas to reach a ceasefire.
+Israel's plans to widen its military offensive against Hamas to parts of Gaza it does not yet control have sparked condemnation at home and abroad, and could be intended to raise pressure on Hamas to reach a ceasefire.

 The militants still hold 50 hostages taken in the Oct.
 7, 2023, attack that sparked the war.
-Israel believes around 20 of them are alive.
+Israel believes around 20 are alive.
 Families fear a new offensive endangers them.

-Netanyahu was asked by i24 News if the window had closed on a partial ceasefire deal and he responded that he wanted all of the hostages back, alive and dead.
+Netanyahu was asked by i24 News if the window had closed on a partial ceasefire deal and he responded that he wanted all hostages back, alive and dead.

 Egyptian Foreign Ministry Badr Abdelatty told reporters that Cairo is still trying to advance an earlier proposal for an initial 60-day ceasefire, the release of some hostages and an influx of humanitarian aid before further talks on a lasting truce.

 Hamas says it will only release the remaining hostages in return for the release of Palestinians imprisoned by Israel, a lasting ceasefire and an Israeli withdrawal from Gaza.
-The militant group has refused to lay down its arms.
+The militant group has refused to disarm.

 South Sudan calls reports of resettlement talks baseless